karurb92/ldam_str_bn/README.md

  * Stratified Batch Normalization
     * compared to using batch normalization, significantly increases the accuracy by feature normalization per sex and localization? and by reducing the correlations

-We made medical imaging dataset to be highly imbalanced with implemented data generator function.
+We made medical imaging dataset to be highly imbalanced with implemented `strat_data_generator` function.
 We implemented stratified batch normalization within a ResNet model and train it with label-distribution-aware loss function(LDAM).
-After the implementation, we perform unit test to the loss function and stratified batch normalization to check both function correctly.
+After the implementation, we perform unit test by `unittest` python module to the loss function and stratified batch normalization to check both function correctly.